azixMcAze/Unity-SerializableDictionary/README.md

     [CustomPropertyDrawer(typeof(StringColorListDictionary))]
     public class AnySerializableDictionaryPropertyDrawer : SerializableDictionaryPropertyDrawer {}
     ```
-- The attributes for all the `SerializableDictionary` subclasses can be added to the same `SerializableDictionaryPropertyDrawer` subclass.
 - Use `StringColorListDictionary` in your scripts as a normal `IDictionary<string, List<Color>>` type

-### Dictionary of arrays example

-See the list example but use `SerializableArrayDictionary` instead of `SerializableListDictionary`.
-You can use the same `ListStoragePropertyDrawer` subclass.

 ## Details